Our Blended Learning approach combines online educational materials and opportunities with traditional teaching methods.

 Over the next few years our aim is that every student at The Priory School will have access to their own Chromebook.
 We want to help build their digital resilience to enable them to learn independently, creatively, collaboratively and to communicate anywhere at any time.

-Students starting at The Priory School in September 2020 have been sent a Blended Learning Parent Pack alongside the other transition information.
+Students starting at The Priory School will be sent a Blended Learning Parent Pack alongside the other transition information.
 This pack contains everything you need to know about the Chromebook Scheme and instructions on how to sign up.
 You can view a previous parent pack below.